runn3rman/startup/README.md

 - Confirmed the frontend now loads sessions from `GET /api/auth/me` instead of localStorage
 - Confirmed gameplay/practice now use backend word and prediction endpoints plus backend attempt submission
 - Confirmed practice definitions now come from Merriam-Webster in the browser
-- Temporary limitation: all backend data is in memory for this phase, so restarting the service clears users, sessions, and attempts
+- Backend data now persists in MongoDB across service restarts

 ## 🚀 DB deliverable

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] **Stores data in MongoDB** - I did not complete this part of the deliverable.
+- [x] **Stores data in MongoDB** - Moved gameplay attempts and leaderboard-backed data into MongoDB collections and updated the service endpoints to read/write persisted data instead of in-memory arrays.
-- [ ] **Stores credentials in MongoDB** - I did not complete this part of the deliverable.
+- [x] **Stores credentials in MongoDB** - Moved registered users and login sessions into MongoDB, kept password hashing with `bcryptjs`, and made cookie-based auth resolve against stored session/user records.

+### DB Notes

+- Mongo setup lives in `service/database.js`
+- Collections: `users`, `sessions`, `attempts`
+- Startup now pings MongoDB, creates indexes, and seeds the starter leaderboard attempts only if the attempts collection is empty

 ## 🚀 WebSocket deliverable